MicrosoftDocs/power-automate-docs/articles/desktop-flows/assets-library.md

   - enduser
 ---

-# Assets library
+# Assets library (preview)

 > [!IMPORTANT]
 > Power Automate for desktop v2.32 and newer is required

-The Assets library is the way to include additional functionality in desktop flows.
+The Assets library (preview) is the way to include additional functionality in desktop flows.

 Custom actions (preview) developed by organizations and uploaded to the respective environments can be included/removed from desktop flows.

-To access the Assets library either click on the dedicated button at the top right of the designer:
+To access the Assets library (preview) either click on the dedicated button at the top right of the designer:
 ![Screenshot of the Assets library button](../media/assets-library/img1.png)

 or through the entry under the Tools bar: